microsoft/FabConRTITutorial/docs/workshop.md

 Next we have to create the Eventstream topology that will insert the streamed data into our KQL Database.
 To aceive this please follow the following steps.

 1. Open your Eventstream in your Fabric Workspace.
 To do so click on the icon of your workspace on the left pane.
 In our example the workspace is named **RTI Tutorial**.
-If you do the Lab at dataMinds Connect Europe choose the workspace name that was provided to you.
+If you have been assigned a Workspace at the start of this lab, choose the workspace name that was provided to you.
 After changing to the workspace click on the Eventstream **WebEventStream_ES**.

    ![alt text](assets/image_task08_step01.png)